oils-for-unix/oils/doc/eggex.md

 - bash and awk use the limited and verbose POSIX ERE syntax, while eggexes are more expressive and (in some cases) Perl-like.
 - They're designed to be **translated to any regex dialect**.
-Right now, the Oil shell translates them to ERE so you can use them with common Unix tools:
+Right now, the YSH shell translates them to ERE so you can use them with common Unix tools:
   - `egrep` (`grep -E`)
   - `awk`
   - GNU `sed --regexp-extended`
   - PCRE syntax is the second most important target.
-- They're **statically parsed** in Oil, so:
+- They're **statically parsed** in YSH, so:
   - You can get **syntax errors** at parse time.
 In contrast, if you embed a regex in a string, you don't get syntax errors until runtime.
   - The eggex is part of the [lossless syntax tree][], which means you can do